We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 I can’t skateboard to save my life, but I’m an absolute skateboard video game junkie.
 Skate City doesn’t play like Tony Hawk or Skate for console, but rather, it’s a side-scrolling game that sees your performing gestures to land sick tricks.
 It’s closer to Olli Olli, and that’s definitely a good thing.

 While Sayonara Wild Hearts isn’t an Apple Arcade exclusive, that doesn’t make it any less worthy of being one of the best games on Apple’s subscription service.
 In fact, it actually reminds you of how good a value it is.
-This game is $13 on Steam or Switch, but you get it as part of your subscription with Apple Arcade.
+This game is also on PC and the Nintendo Switch, but you get it as part of your subscription with Apple Arcade.